OfficialPhilcomm/retropie-music/readme.md

 Make sure that an internet connection is established and that a keyboard is connected!

 ## Install
+### With RetroPie Setup
+You can find this package under the experimental section in the RetroPie Setup Package section
+### Manual
 Steps:
 1. Press F4 on the keyboard
-2. On the keyboard, enter `wget -O - "https://raw.githubusercontent.com/OfficialPhilcomm/retropie-music/master/install.sh" | sudo bash`
+2. On the keyboard, enter `wget -O - "https://raw.githubusercontent.com/OfficialPhilcomm/retropie-music/master/manual_install.sh" | sudo bash`

 ## Add music
 To add music, just drop `.ogg` or `.mp3` files in the music folder.
 The music folder is defined in the config (see config section), by default it is located at `/home/pi/music`.